vshymanskyy/StandWithUkraine/docs/Boycott.md

 🇺🇸 Citi
 🇫🇷 Auchan

+# Projects to avoid

+0. [Natural Earth](https://github.com/nvkelso/natural-earth-vector) — its defaults actively aid the ruscist propaganda and the BDFL have been refusing to improve the situation for the past 8 years

 ## ALLOW LIST

 Companies listed here are businesses operating in Russia that have taken definite actions to assert their support for Ukraine: